 Uniform Regulation of Ballast Water

 Goal: Ballast water regulations that are protective of the environment, maintain efficient waterbornecommerce on the Great Lakes and St. Lawrence Seaway, and are binationally compatible and equitable.
-Background: Vessel discharges, such as ballast water, are critical to maintain safe and efficient operations.
-The maritime industry has a long history of establishing best management practices and […]
+Background: Ballast water discharges are critical to the safe operation of vessels.
+The maritime industry has established best management practices and technical innovations to ensure the Great Lakes […]

 Jones Act and Other U.S. Maritime Cabotage Laws